Transfer your Schoolcraft Credits to another College or University

 Many students come to Schoolcraft College to complete the first two years of college coursework before transferring to a four-year institution.
-It can save time and money (with lower tuition rates and flexible scheduling options) and provide a strong foundation for further academic pursuits.
-That is why we have teamed with nearly all of the private and public institutions in Michigan and created several different tools to make transferring individual class credits and even whole entire degrees easy.
+It can save time and money and provide a strong foundation for further academic pursuits.
+That is why we have teamed with nearly all of the private and public institutions in Michigan and created several different tools to make transferring much easier.

 If transferring your credits is your goal, you are strongly encouraged to work closely with your academic advisor or counselor to plan your class schedules accordingly.
 Your advisor or counselor will guide you through the process, which can change from year to year, making it a challenge to follow on your own.